Here are three property management business plan tips to think about before expanding your real estate business.

 The things that a medical tenant requires are much different from what a mom-and-pop small retail business will need.

 Second, owner personalities will be more alike as well.
 Real estate investors who buy office property are much different from those who invest in small multi family buildings.
+Plus you’ll learn how to avoid a problem property owner.

 Third, you’ll develop a skill set much quicker when you manage only certain type of real estate asset classes.